tanvir-git/odoo-documentation/content/applications/finance/accounting/customer_invoices/cash_discounts.rst

 ================================

 Now, you can create a customer invoice and select the cash discount payment term you added.
-Once the invoice is validated, Odoo will automatically split the account receivables part of the journal entry into two installments having different due dates.
+Once the invoice is validated, CoquiAPPs will automatically split the account receivables part of the journal entry into two installments having different due dates.
 Since the discounted price is already calculated, your payment controls will be simplified.